sartak/Sweep/README.md

 - Tidying up the PCB feels real nice!
 When I'm using the keyboard, I appreciate that there are no distractions—no tenting holes peeking through keycaps, no overhang above the top row… I can't even see the power switch or reset button unless I'm above looking nearly straight down.
 And of course, no noisy silkscreen or superfluous holes makes the board feel more premium when inspecting the reverse sides.
 - The reset button is a hair too close to the switch below it.
 It works, but only _just_ barely.
 There's a ~1 millimeter gap.
 Next revision will fix that.
-- I've only done a wired build so far, but I'm satisfied with the multimeter testing I did for the power switch.
+- I've only done a wired build so far, but I'm satisfied with the multimeter testing I did for the power switch and battery, so I'm sure wireless will work.

 See [https://github.com/sartak/keyboard](https://github.com/sartak/keyboard) for how I use this.